Awkwafina: Career

 Awkwafina began rapping at 13.
 She got her start producing music with GarageBand but eventually learned Logic Pro and Ableton.
 In 2012, her song "My Vag" became popular on YouTube.
-She originally wrote the song in college as a response to Mickey Avalon's "My Dick (Tribute to Nate)".
+She wrote the song in college as a response to Mickey Avalon's "My Dick (Tribute to Nate)".
 She was fired from her job at a publishing house when her employer recognized her in the video.
 Her solo hip-hop album Yellow Ranger was released on February 11, 2014.
 Its 11 tracks include a number of her previous singles released on YouTube, including the title track "Yellow Ranger", "Queef" and "NYC Bitche$".
 In 2014, Awkwafina appeared in six episodes of the third and fourth seasons of Girl Code.
 In 2015 she co-hosted its spin-off, Girl Code Live, on MTV.

 In 2016, she collaborated with comedian Margaret Cho on "Green Tea", a song that pokes fun at Asian stereotypes.
 She was part of the lineup at Tenacious D's Festival Supreme on October 25, 2014.
 She was also a disc jockey (DJ) at bars in New York.
 She is profiled in the 2016 documentary Bad Rap, an official selection at the 2016 Tribeca Film Festival.
 It puts the spotlight on her and Asian-American rappers such as Dumbfoundead, Rekstizzy and Lyricks.
 She released a 7-track EP, In Fina We Trust, on June 8, 2018; it won the 2019 A2IM Libera Award for Best Hip-Hop/Rap Album.

 Awkwafina hosted the short-form talk show web series Tawk for the digital production company Astronauts Wanted from 2015 to 2017.
-The first season premiered on YouTube and was picked up for exclusive streaming on Verizon’s Go90 platform.
+The first season premiered on YouTube and was picked up for exclusive streaming on Verizon's Go90 platform.
 It was an Official Honoree at the 2016 Webby Awards and was nominated for a 2016 Streamy Award in the News and Culture category.
 In 2016 she played a supporting role as Christine, a member of Kappa Nu in Neighbors 2: Sorority Rising, and voiced Quail in the animated comedy film Storks.
 In 2018 she starred in the indie comedy Dude, playing Rebecca, one of four best friends.
 She was among the principal cast in Ocean's 8, the all-female spinoff to the Ocean's Trilogy.
 She then co-starred in the film Crazy Rich Asians, directed by Jon M. Chu, playing Goh Peik Lin, a Singaporean college friend of lead character Rachel Chu (Constance Wu).
 She had a recurring role in the Hulu original series Future Man in 2017.
 She hosted the 2018 iHeartRadio MMVAs.